Go to main contentsGo to main menu

 Al Forsman, who represents Ely on the ambulance joint powers board, as well as Paul Kess, who council members asked to be appointed to the non-profit board, were slated to attend.

-In its recommendation unveiled earlier this year, SafeTech suggested that EBCH’s standing as a critical access hospital would help the ambulance service capture a much larger share for home-school decisions, but Oelke said “it’s not just for religious purposes anymore.”
+In its recommendation unveiled earlier this year, SafeTech suggested that EBCH’s standing as a critical access hospital would help the ambulance service capture a much larger share of Medicare reimbursements and fund an operation that would allow for as many as four fully-staffed ambulances in the region - two in Ely and one each in Babbitt and Tower.

 Share